AshvikMishra/trackSwap/README.md

 # 🎵 Amazon Music to Spotify Playlist Converter

 Amazon Music does not currently offer a public API for developers, making it difficult to programmatically access or transfer playlists.
-To work around this limitation, this project uses GUI automation to scrape song data directly from public Amazon Music playlist web pages.
-Once extracted and cleaned, the script leverages Spotify’s robust Web API to recreate the exact same playlist on the user’s Spotify account — enabling seamless migration between platforms.
+To work around this limitation, this project uses **GUI automation** to scrape song data directly from public Amazon Music playlist web pages.
+Once extracted and cleaned, the script leverages **Spotify’s Web API** to recreate the exact same playlist on the user’s Spotify account — enabling seamless migration between platforms.

+In addition to the command-line interface, the project now includes a **modern PyQt5-based desktop GUI**, which provides:
+- A visually styled interface with dark mode
+- Real-time logs of scraping and uploading processes
+- Prompted input collection through popup dialogs
+- Easy-to-use buttons for starting or exiting the conversion

+This makes the entire playlist transfer experience more user-friendly and accessible.

 <p align="center">
   <a href="https://skillicons.dev">